mtabbal/workflow-aspnet-webform-view.and.data.api/README.md

 This is a sample ASP.NET Webform sample providing functions to :

-* Upload a file to bucket
+* Upload a file to a bucket.
-* Start translation
+* Start translation.
-* Check translation progress
+* Check translation progress.
-* Load it in Viewer.
+* Load it in the viewer.

 ##Dependencies